jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 Exact unicity is a costly calculation, so we use a procedure which relies on:

 - A random set of 10,000 users
-- ... for which we deap $p$ points at random
+- ... for which we draw $p$ points at random
-- ... and whether draw points make them unique
+- ... and whether these points make them unique

 ```
 users = select(D, p, 10000)